 The SFC recognizes that many religious communities are represented on Oberlin's campus, and that various faith traditions have important obligations for their adherents.
 This policy is intended to support groups designated as Religious organizations in fulfilling or celebrating crucial religious events.

-No Religious Observance performed outside of Oberlin shall be funded, except in situations in which a key aspect of the Religious Observance is impossible to fulfill on campus.
+No Religious Observance performed outside of the greater Cleveland Area shall be funded, except in situations in which a key aspect of the Religious Observance is impossible to fulfill on campus.
 In these situations, transportation costs will be given special consideration.

 Food items that are central to fulfilling a Religious Observance shall be allocated:

 According to the duration of the Observance, and the expected attendance of the event

 With special consideration to the additional expense of foods that fulfill religious dietary restrictions (e.g. Halal, Kosher)